ODIN-fire/odin-rs/odin_server/doc/odin_server.md

 Since the `SpaService` needs to send a message to its *DataActor* this implies that a handle to the actor is stored in the `SpaService`, usually from a `PreActorHandle` of the *DataActor* passed into the `SpaService` constructor.

-Some *DataActors* have to obtain input from remote servers according to specific schedules hence there is a chance the first clients are going to connect before the *DataActor* is ready.
+Many *DataActors* have to obtain input from remote servers according to specific schedules hence there is a chance the first clients are going to connect before the *DataActor* is ready.
 To avoid the overhead of creating, sending and executing superfluous data actions and websocket messages we keep track of the `data_available` state of *DataActors* within the `SpaServer`.
 This works by using a `init_action` field in the *DataActor* that has its actions executed once the data is initialized.
 The actor system